Profession: 11th US President

 - 1845-03-04 James K. Polk inaugurated as 11th US President

-- 1845-12-02 Manifest Destiny: US President James K. Polk announces to Congress that the United States should aggressively expand into the West
+- 1845-12-02 US President James K. Polk announces to Congress that the United States should aggressively expand into the West, a widely held belief termed "manifest destiny" by newspaper editor John O'Sullivan

 - 1849-02-14 In New York City, James Knox Polk becomes first serving US President to have his photograph taken (by Matthew Brady).